anoobishnoob/Future-Project-Ideas/README.md

 # Android apps
 just various Android apps for both fun and learning.

+# Android or C# project
+App that generates Chord progressions to try to write music to.
+Bonus points to having a piano play them

 # app that creates a half life of various drugs, and show you how long till you will most likely be sober
 thought of this as a funny idea